The-Pokemod-Group/Aegis-All-In-One/README.md

 ## Disclaimer

-This repository is meant to be used as a **PROOF OF CONCEPT** meaning that it's not meant to be used in a production environment.
+This repository is meant to be used as a **PROOF OF CONCEPT** meaning that it's not meant to be used in a production environment unless you secure it properly.
 It's meant to be used as a learning tool and to help you understand how the different services interact with each other.

 # WARNING WARNING WARNING